johnx25bd/os-technical-showcase/README.md

 - Rich attribution for analysis or visualisation
 - Query API by geometry, attribute, etc
 - Transactions return up to 100 features - easy pagination to fetch larger collections of features with multiple requests.
-- Use cases: web mapping in the browser with Leaflet / OpenLayers / Mapbox GL JS, analysis in IPython Notebooks with geopandas, visualisation or analysis in GIS applications like ArcMap and QGIS
+- Use cases: web mapping in the browser with Leaflet / OpenLayers / Mapbox GL JS, analysis in IPython Notebooks with geopandas, visualisation or analysis in GIS applications including QGIS

 #### Technical Functionality